mgerhold/chatbot2k/README.md

 - **Arithmetic Operations**: Addition (`+`), subtraction (`-`), multiplication (`*`), and division (`/`) for numbers.
 - **String Concatenation**: Using the `+` operator to concatenate strings.
 - **Parentheses**: To group expressions and control the order of evaluation.
+- **Conversion to Number**: The prefix `$` operator converts a string to a number.
+The string must represent a number literal, possibly with a leading `+` or `-`.
+Applying the operator to a number has no effect.
+- **Code Evaluation**: The prefix `!` operator evaluates a string as code and returns the result as a string.
+The evaluated source code must not contain any stores, or parameters.
+It cannot access any values from the surrounding script context.